Smart Meters Integration in Distribution System State Estimation with Collaborative Filtering and Deep Gaussian Process: Numerical studies

 \section{Numerical studies}

-In this section, we test the proposed method on a testbed for the distribution systems analysis\cite{bu2019time} to illustrate the effectiveness.
+In this section, we test the proposed method on a testbed for the distribution systems analysis [\cite{bu2019time}] to illustrate the effectiveness.
 This test system is a real distribution grid located in the Midwest U.S. It belongs to a municipal utility and is a fully observable network with smart meters installed at all customers.
 The data ranges from January 2017 to December 2017.
 The available smart meters data contains hourly energy consumption(kWh) of 1120 customers.
 The slow and fast time scales are set as $T_S=1h$ and $T_F=5min$ in this paper, respectively.
-In our test, we remove some critical real-time measurements and utilize the smart meter data to recover the observability.
-For example, in the following test, the fast time-scale measurements associated with Bus 1003 are substituted by the cumulative energy measurements.
+In the following test, the fast time-scale measurements associated with Bus 1003 are substituted by the cumulative energy measurements.
 The topology of the selected subsystem is shown in Fig.\ref{fig:topo}.

 First, we do the DGP regression for smart meter measurements to extract their intrinsic features.
-The stochastic variational Gaussian process(SVGP)\cite{salimbeni2017doubly} is used for comparison.
+The stochastic variational Gaussian process(SVGP) [\cite{salimbeni2017doubly}] is used for comparison.
 The code is written in Python with GPyTorch.
-The model is trained on Nvidia GTX1050Ti GPU with 4 gigabytes of memory.
+The model is trained on Nvidia RTX3060 GPU with 12 gigabytes of memory.
 The data from June 1st to June 18th is used to train and validate the model, and the data from June 19th to June 30th is used to test the performance.
 The comparison metric is defined as follows.

 where $N$ is the number of sampling points. $\tilde{p}_{i,t}$ and $p_{i,t}$ are the predictive means and the actual measurements of node $i$ at time $t$.